vinayak912002/vinayak912002/README.md

 - 👋 Hi, I’m @vinayak912002
 - 👀 I’m interested in learning to code.
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on something which a begginer can do.
 - 📫 Mail me @vinayak912002@gmail.com

 <!---